Skip to content

 Surface behaviour against destroyed frames

-The Tool-Pair surfaces above (epoch-history, get-frame-db, restore-epoch, reset-frame-db!, register-epoch-cb!) all take a frame-id.
+The Tool-Pair surfaces above (epoch-history, app-db-value, restore-epoch, reset-frame-db!, register-epoch-listener!) all take a frame-id.
 A pair tool can call any of them after the frame has been destroyed (per 002 §Destroy) — most often because the tool kept a reference to a frame whose owning component unmounted, or because a teardown sequence interleaved with an in-flight tool gesture.
 The runtime commits to a closed contract for these races so a tool can route them deterministically without inspecting registrar internals.

 Pattern: read-shaped surfaces return an empty shape (so a defensive (when ...) is sufficient); mutating-shaped surfaces raise structurally (so a tool that intended a write learns the write did not happen); listener fan-out emits a one-shot trace when a previously-registered callback is silenced because its observed frame was destroyed.